Photonsters/photon-ui-mods/README.md

 ### Photonsters High Contrast Net UI (PHCN-UI)

-*Confirmed working with the official AA enabled firmware v4.2.17 (thanks to Cristian Sava)*

 This is the first of the official Photonsters UI modifications.
 The PHCN-UI mod provides a clean and clear high contrast UI menu for the original Photon (and other Chitu-CBD mainboard based printers with a 2.8" touchscreen).

 With this mod, icons are now in black & white, with black backgrounds for the firmware generated cyan coloured text.